 Meet Dr. Brian Davis

 Dr. Davis is the current superintendent of Holland Public Schools.
-He is starting his 10th year as superintendent in the district and his 26th year in education.
+He is starting his 12th year as superintendent in the district and his 28th year in education.
 He has been in the district since July, 2000.
-He is the 12th superintendent in the rich history of our district.
+He is the 12th superintendent in our rich history and the third longest seated superintendent of the district.

 Superintendent Davis was born and raised in Hillsdale County.
 He grew up on a forty acre farm assisting his parents in raising crops and livestock throughout his childhood and high school years.
 He was very involved with 4-H and many extra-curricular activities in high school, especially in music.
-In high school, he was the drum major of his high school marching band for three years and was the recipient of the John Phillips Sousa Award.
+In high school, he was the drum major of the marching band for three years and was the recipient of the John Phillips Sousa Award.
 Following his senior year in high school, Dr. Davis was selected to play with the Michigan Lion's All-State Band as an alto saxophonist.
-This statewide band was comprised of over 300 talented musicians across the state.
+This statewide band was comprised of over 300 talented musicians.
 As a participant in this band, he was able to travel to China, Hong Kong, and Taiwan as part of the International Lions Convention held in Taipei, Taiwan.

 Superintendent Davis is a first-generation college graduate in his family.
 Working many part-time jobs throughout high school and college, he was able to pay for his college education.
 His first degree was earning a Bachelor of Science in Education from Central Michigan University with a major in mathematics and a minor in reading.
 His teaching career began in 1992 with Jonesville Community Schools where he taught sixth-grade math for three years and second grade for one year.